 Is It More Nourishing Than Sugar?

-Coconut sugar undergoes a minimal process, hence it keeps several natural nutrients found in the coconut palm, mostly zinc, iron, potassium, and calcium.
+Coconut sugar undergoes a minimal process.
+Hence it keeps several natural nutrients in the coconut palm, mostly zinc, iron, potassium, and calcium.
 These essential nutrients will regulate the water content in the human body and support nerve, heart, and muscle functions.

 Moreover, with the low-glycemic index, using sugar coconut might impact human blood sugar levels.
 So, it means that blood sugar levels will not soar or plunge.
 Additionally, it does not result in sugar crashes or intense food cravings.